 Software requirements: Cinema 4D r18 (recommended) and Arnold for Cinema4D

 Video Resolution: 1920x1080p

-This is stream only video content.
-21 project files, Arnold shaders, ReadMe.pdf, custom UI´s and Extras are available for download from course page.
+Assets: 21 project files, Arnold shaders, ReadMe.pdf, custom UI´s and Extras are available for download from the course page.

 Course page has closed discussion area for everyone willing to ask questions, share their progress or provide feedback.

 Final model and render scene is included (excluding HDRI).

 HDRI used for final render is from GSG ProMetal Collection.